 to the front of the bus and the driver has a "ho-hum"

 expression on his face.
-He is on some inner Elysian
+He is on some inner Elysian field,

 accompanied, no doubt, by thoughts of those really

-responsible for all this —the city
+responsible for all this —the city government or perhaps

-the brakes on the bus last
+the mechanic who forgot to fix the brakes on the bus last

 Busses in Naples are still as rare as a good metaphor to describe the rareness of busses in Naples.
-In the Vomero section of the city, citizens huddle around rusted markers called "bus stops"—left there by some forgotten race of Palaeolithic optimists—and talk about the return of bus number 134 like astronomy students pondering the periodic appearance of the Ikeya-Seki comet.
+In the Vomero section of the city, citizens huddle around rusted markers called "bus stops", left there by some forgotten race of Palaeolithic optimists, and talk about the return of bus number 134 like astronomy students pondering the periodic appearance of the Ikeya-Seki comet.
 "I think we have a sighting!
 She's somewhere between the orbit of Saturn and Piazza Vanvitelli!"
 Their collars are turned up against the wind, their eyes dart nervously around, and they speak in reverent whispers as if they feared their words might conjure up the object of their thoughts.
 This is the Flying Dutchman Syndrome: it's something you've been waiting for, yes! something you would like to see, yes! —and are in awe of, yes!— but Holy Mackerel, that's a Ghost Ship!
 Do you really want to be there when she heaves into view?!
 They converse: "Old One, tell me again how it was when you saw The Bus.”
 “Hush, child, don't encourage him; he's been telling that same tale since the Crusades.”